LaunchCodeEducation/linux/content/systemd/walkthrough/webserver-nginx-unit-file/index.md

 lastEditorGitHub: "" # update any time edits are made after review
 lastMod: 2022-03-16 # UPDATE ANY TIME CHANGES ARE MADE
 ---

+unit file for NGINX (when hit will just show the default NGINX page)